curtisabell/HEFT/README.md

 ## 17. Contaimination Function Plotting
 Currently obtaining the contamination functions isn't very generalised, since I did that right at the end of my PhD.
 But there is a script called `plot_contamination.py` which works for the odd-parity nucleons, and should only need a few modifications to work with other systems.

-TODO: `lqcdFiniteVol.f90` needs a bit of generalisation to generate the contamination functions, currently changing between the different ways of doing the contaminations (as I considered in the odd-parity paper) is hardcoded into the source.

 ## Other Files